rajaneeshk90/Unified-Energy-Interface-rk/docs/implementation-guide/EV-Charging/2_Reservation_use_case.md

 * Used by BPP to filter charging stations that match vehicle requirements

 **Buyer Finder Fee Declaration:**
-* message.intent.tags.descriptor.code: Tag group to describe the buyer funder fee or the commission amount for the BAP as part of the transaction.
+* message.intent.tags.descriptor.code: Tag group to describe the buyer finder fee or the commission amount for the BAP as part of the transaction.
 * Message.intent.tags.list.[descriptor.code="type"].value: Tag to define if the commission is a percentage of the order value or a flat amount.
 Possible values are "PERCENTAGE" and "AMOUNT"
 * Message.intent.tags.list.[descriptor.code="value"].value: Tag to define the buyer finder fee value.